NicoloCavalli95horses/KMS-web-testing/content/01 Notes/tabnabbing.md

 - [[phishing]] attacks, that trick the end user into interacting with a malicious web page
 - [[redirect attack]], that redirect to a malicious web page

+Browser's history sniffing can be used to accurate craft a specific URL to trick the user [[(Fonseka, Pashenna, et al., 2023)]]
 ### How does it work?

 - The victim access a malicious website (*website A*), that has a link to a trustful website (*website B*), for example the website of a bank